Genocs/genocs-library/src/Genocs.MessageBrokers/README_NUGET.md

 # .NET Logging library

 This package contains a set of functionalities to use http client for microservice, the library is designed by Genocs even thought a lot of insight came from community.
-First of all I hve to say thanks to devmentors
+First of all I have to say thanks to devmentors

 The libraries are built using .NET7.